darktimes/simple_texture_synthesis/README.md

-# simple_texture_synthesis
+# Simple Texture Synthesis
-Simple texture synthesis based on works of Wei and Levoy.
+This is a common texture synthesis based works of Wey and Levoy.